dranur/REAGroup/README.md

 In your web browser type 'Instance IP address':8080 to access Jenkins web portal:

-- Login using the default password retrieved from previous step
+- Log in using the default password retrieved from the previous step
 - Select or click on these recommended steps: Install suggested plugins -> continue as admin -> not now -> start using Jenkins -> Create a new jobs -> name item as 'simple-sinatra-app' -> Pipeline
 - Configure Pipeline to download from Github in the 'Configure' page by selecting 'Pipeline script from SCM' -> 'Git' and copy the following URL into Repository URL:
 ```